jeromerg/NDocUtil/README.md

 ![c](./Image/PowerPoint-Link-to-File.png)

-It is a good opportunity for us to enable the automatic refreshing of code snippets:
+That way, you can automatically update snippet within powerpoint presentations!
+Here is how you need to proceed:

-- Let NDocUtil exports the snippets as image, with the following call:
+1. Export snippets as image with NDocUtil:
 	<!--# SaveSnippetsAsImage3 -->
 	```C#
     docu.SaveSnippetsAsImage(ImageFormat.Emf, path:"pathToPowerpointFile");